mathgladiator/adama-lang/reference/src/basics.md

 Access control is possible per channel, but it is worth noting that only connected clients can send to a document (by default).

 ## Deleting
-Deleting happens from within the document via logic.
+Deleting happens from within the document via logic within a message handler.

 ```adama
 channel kill(Nothing n) {